 The phase-out of the federal Investment Tax Credit, and any possible legislative change to that schedule, will affect project economics for distributed solar in Illinois.
 Like other anticipated changes, the Agency will review the performance of the Program and make price and policy adjustments needed to achieve compliance with RPS goals.
-For example, the Agency could adjust prices to reflect the change in the federal Investment Tax Credit from 30% to 26%.
-This adjustment will probably not be larger than 25% and thus would not require Commission review and approval.
-The Agency notes that advocates are presently making efforts to extend the federal Investment Tax Credit.403
+For example, the Agency could offer an adderadjust prices to reflect the change in the federal Investment Tax Credit from 30% to 26%.
+This adjustment will probably not be larger than 25%, so% and thus would not require Commission review and approval.
+The Plan Update scheduled to be conducted in 2019 for implementation in 2020 will address any future adjustments for projects The Agency notes that start construction in 2021 or later.advocates are presently making efforts to extend the federal Investment Tax Credit.512